NHSDigital/software-engineering-quality-framework/inclusive-language.md

 ## Background

-The language and terminology we use is important, and there are certain industry-standard terms which ave become normlised by the software engineering industry, and which cause hurt and offence.
+The language and terminology we use is important, and there are certain industry-standard terms which cause hurt and offence.

-In line with organisations such as the [Home Office](https://hodigital.blog.gov.uk/2020/07/23/not-a-black-and-white-issue-using-racially-neutral-terms-in-technology/) and the [National Cyber Security Centre](https://www.ncsc.gov.uk/blog-post/terminology-its-not-black-and-white), we recognise that we have historically used these terms, and we will strive to avoid using these terms going forward.
+In line with organisations such as the [Home Office](https://hodigital.blog.gov.uk/2020/07/23/not-a-black-and-white-issue-using-racially-neutral-terms-in-technology/) and the [National Cyber Security Centre](https://www.ncsc.gov.uk/blog-post/terminology-its-not-black-and-white), we recognise that we have historically used these terms, and we will strive to avoid using these terms in the future.

 ## Details